Dogru-Isim/dogru-isim.github.io/_posts/2026-02-5-purple_teaming_1_configuring_and_elastic_rule_and_bypassing_it.md

 ## Content

-In this post, I share my experiences with Elastic SIEM.
-Specifically, integrating a prebuilt Elastic SIEM rule, finding ways to bypass it, and improving the rule.
+In this post I share some of my experiences with Elastic SIEM.
+More specifically, integrating a prebuilt Elastic SIEM rule, finding ways to bypass it, and improving the rule.

 ## Background